dataHunterTest/data_hunter/README.md

 6. Please DO NOT edit the description or namespace files.

-{Note for Nick: add new GitHub/RStudio video}
+{add new GitHub/RStudio video and instructions.}